Episodio1/warp-engine/wiki_docs/troubleshooting/start.md

 ```

 ### possible solutions
+- Check that `ext-ioncube.ini` file is not a directory.
+If that is the case, copy the `ext-ioncube.ini.sample` file removing the sample extension.
 - check mounted files `docker-compose-warp.yml`
 - Are you trying to mount a directory onto a file (or vice-versa)

 -------------